videolan/x265/doc/reST/cli.rst

 	blocks which are quickly changed and are not referenced are given less bits.
 This tends to improve detail in the backgrounds of video with less detail in areas of high motion.
 Default enabled

-.. option:: --nr-intra <integer>, --nr-inter <integer>

-	Noise reduction - an adaptive deadzone applied after DCT (subtracting from DCT coefficients), before quantization.
-It does no pixel-level filtering, doesn't cross DCT block boundaries, has no overlap, The higher the strength value parameter, the more aggressively it will reduce noise.

-	Enabling noise reduction will make outputs diverge between different numbers of frame threads.
-Outputs will be deterministic but the outputs of -F2 will no longer match the outputs of -F3, etc.

-	**Values:** any value in range of 0 to 2000.
-Default 0 (disabled).

 .. option:: --pass <integer>